awsdocs/amazon-athena-user-guide/doc_source/application-load-balancer-logs.md

 1. Run the query in the Athena console\.
 After the query completes, Athena registers the `alb_logs` table, making the data in it ready for you to issue queries\.

-## Creating the Table for ALB Logs in Athena Using Partition Projection<a name="create-alb-table-partition-projection"></a>
+## Creating the table for ALB logs in Athena using partition projection<a name="create-alb-table-partition-projection"></a>

 Because ALB logs have a known structure whose partition scheme you can specify in advance, you can reduce query runtime and automate partition management by using the Athena partition projection feature\.
 Partition projection automatically adds new partitions as new data is added\.
 This removes the need for you to manually add partitions by using `ALTER TABLE ADD PARTITION`\.